-Non-prescription medication will only be administered with written authorization (see authorization form online) of the parent/guardian.
-School personnel will not administer any nonprescription medication without the consent of the parent/guardian.
+Non-prescription medication will only be administered with written authorization (see authorization form) of the parent/guardian.
+School personnel will not administer any nonprescription medication, including but not limited to aspirin, without the consent of the parent/guardian.
 The medication will be administered in accordance with label directions or written instructions from the student's physician.
 If a student requests more than the medication label indicates, a written authorization stating dosage amounts must be signed and submitted by the parent/guardian.